FluiTec/FluiTec.DatevSharp/README.md

 the attributes DatevRow and DatevField (to associate classes with the formats) as well as ClassMaps that define how associated properties are formatted on output.

+This also enables you to pick a different version.
+By default - by assigning a DataCategory to a DatevFile - you're assigning the default datev-version as defined in format_map.json (currently: 510) - however - you can easily use another version by assigning a DataVersion upon creating a DatevFile.

 ### In case you're missing something ###

 #### New export-types ####